 Add Thicker Rubber Mounts

-Add Foam or Sound Deading Material Around the Pump
+Add Foam or Sound-Deadening Material Around the Pump

 How to Keep Things from Sliding Around in Your Camper

 When RVers take their maiden voyages, they quickly learn that things slide around when they’re driving.
 They stop at their first campsite or overnight spot and open a cabinet only to find things falling out or strewn about.
-“Items may have shifted during transit…”
+It’s like when you’re on an airplane and hear the warning about the overhead compartments: “Items may have shifted during transit…”

-There are a few ways to prevent this from happening, depending on where your problem areas are.
+There are several ways to prevent this from happening, depending on the specific areas where your problem lies.

 Line Shelves & Drawers with Non-Slip Rubber Shelf Liner (“No-Skid”)